 Nelson Monteiro Biography

-Though the gym was shared by these two Gracie jiu jitsu masters, they worked separately; Carlson trained his team on one schedule and Rolls worked his team on another.
-Nelson was on Rolls’ side, and trained mainly under Rolls’ right hand man, his younger brother, Carlos Gracie Junior.
+Though the gym was shared by these two Gracie jiu-jitsu masters, they worked separately; Carlson trained his team on one schedule, and Rolls worked for his team on another.
+Nelson was on Rolls’ side and trained mainly under Rolls’ right-hand man, his younger brother, Carlos Gracie Junior.
 After Rolls Gracie passed away in a tragic accident, Carlos took charge of the team, spending some time at the Copacabana gym before he opened his own academy in Barra da Tijuca, which he called Gracie Barra.
 Nelson Monteiro was one of the students that commuted to the Barra da Tijuca gym, continuing his training with “Carlinhos”, earning his black belt in 1989, the same year when he graduated as a physical education teacher.

 In 1995, a student walked through the door that would change Nelson Monteiro’s life tremendously.
-This student, who was known as “Ben” was studying in the United States, he stayed 8 months training with Nelson, after which he had to return to his home country.
-Before he did, he told Mr Monteiro who he really was, his name was Tahnoon Bin Zayed Al Nayan and he was a Sheik, son of the king of the United Arab Emirates.
-Sheik Tahnoon wanted to continue training and asked Nelson Monteiro to come to his country and help him, Monteiro accepted and left Marcelo Pereira in charge of his American students.
+This pupil was none other than Tahnoon Bin Zayed Al Nayan (known as Ben in the US), was a Sheikh, son of the king of the United Arab Emirates.
+Sheikh Tahnoon wanted to continue training and asked Nelson Monteiro to come to his country and help him, Monteiro accepted and left Marcelo Pereira in charge of his American students.

 Sheik Tahnoon was very interested in MMA (Mixed Martial Arts), and wanted to invest in the sport.
 His first investment was in 1997 for Pentagon Combat, an MMA production that was organized by Nelson Monteiro which included big names of the sport in those days, such as Murilo Bustamante, Ricardo Morais, Oleg Taktarov, Sean Alvarez (Nelson Monteiro’s student), Marcelo Tigre and the main event, Renzo Gracie vs Eugenio Tadeu, the old BJJ vs Luta Livre rivalry.
 The event was going well until Renzo Gracie and Eugenio Tadeu met, the rivalry of these two Brazilian styles transcended out of the cage, and a huge riot broke out (as recorded in Renzo Gracie’s documentary: Legacy), this riot made it to the national news in Brazil and even the CNN.
 It had dramatic repercussions for the sport in Brazil, setting back its growth.
 It also set back the Sheik’s intentions in investing in the sport in Brazil.

-During the period spent by Nelson Monteiro in Abu Dhabi with the Sheik, Monteiro coached a few MMA fighters, they were: Ricardo Morais, Sean alvarez, and a couple of wrestlers.
+During the period spent by Nelson Monteiro in Abu Dhabi with the Sheik, Monteiro coached a few MMA fighters, they were: Ricardo Morais, Sean Alvarez, and a couple of wrestlers.
 This local club was called Abu Dhabi Combat Club (ADCC).
 After the Pentagon Combat fiasco, Sheik Tahnoon turned his sights to his own country; he wanted to organize an MMA event in the UAE.
-Unfortunately his father, the ruler of the country, believed MMA was too violent and opposed to this idea, in brainstorming ideas, it was decided that they would organize a submission wrestling event instead, bringing the top athletes in the world for this tournament.
-As the organization was led from Nelson Monteiro’s club, they called the event the ADCC.
-This quickly became one of the most important tournaments in the world for jiu jitsu athletes who immediately dominated the submission wrestling based tournament.
+Unfortunately his father, the ruler of the country, believed MMA was too violent, and opposed to this idea, in brainstorming ideas, it was decided that they would organize a submission wrestling event instead, bringing the top athletes in the world for this tournament.
+As the organization was led by Nelson Monteiro’s club, they called the event the ADCC.
+This quickly became one of the most important tournaments in the world for jiu-jitsu athletes who immediately dominated the submission wrestling based tournament.

 After 4 years spent in the UAE, Nelson Monteiro and his family returned to Brazil spending around 4 years there before he returned to the United States continuing his work as an instructor for the Gracie Barra academy.